piratefsh/piratefsh.github.io/talks.md

 A collection of public talks I have given recently.
 I'm always open to speaking opportunities expecially on JavaScript-related topics.

+### Recreating retro computer art!
+A brief history of computer graphics and attempts at recreating computer art from the 1950s to 1960s.

+EmpireJS 2018, New York City
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=mjtMPM5evTc" frameborder="0" allowfullscreen></iframe>

 ### What Frontend Web Engineers Don't Tell You
 (an introduction to frontend web engineering)